What does a Civil Designer do?

 - Bachelor's degree in Civil Engineering or a related field.

-- Proficient in AutoCAD, Civil 3D, and other relevant design software.
+- Proficiency in CAD software (e.g., AutoCAD, Civil 3D) and other relevant design tools.

-- Strong understanding of civil engineering principles, construction methods, and materials.
+- Strong understanding of civil engineering principles and best practices.

 - Excellent analytical and problem-solving skills.